Series of weekly seminars dedicated to studies of the human brain open to all research groups in the Lemanic region.

 Each seminar consists of two parts: a project presentation (10 min presentation, 10 min disussion with the audience) and one talk (20-45 min presentation, 15 min discussion) on topics broadly related to human neuroscience.
 PI's, post-docs, students, clinicians, and visiting scientists are all welcome to present at the Human Brain Seminars.

-The persentation is followed by a more informal discussion in the cafeteria of Mont Paisible 16 - 5th floor.
+The persentation is followed by a more informal discussion.

 Time & Venue:

 Human Brain Seminars: Tuesdays 3.00-3.45pm

 Basic Neuroscience: A research presentation on the results of a completed or near-completed study, geared towards the broader neuroscience community.